awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-roles.md

 }
 ```

-If `CreateModel.PrimaryContainer.Image` or the `CreateModel.SupplemenatalContainers.Image` need to access other data sources, such as Amazon DynamoDB or Amazon RDS resources, add relevant permissions to this policy\.
+If `CreateModel.PrimaryContainer.Image` need to access other data sources, such as Amazon DynamoDB or Amazon RDS resources, add relevant permissions to this policy\.

 In the preceding policy, you scope the policy as follows: